stashedUp/experiences/docs/CustomerExperience.md

 # What do you do when you have two conflicting priorities and can only deliver one on time?

-# What Would You Focus On: Fixing A Customer’s Issue Or Making A Great Customer Experience?
+## What Would You Focus On: Fixing A Customer’s Issue Or Making A Great Customer Experience?

+## Tell me about a time you had multiple responsibilities to manage.
+How did you respond to this situation?

 ### Situation:
 I had a situation once where I had to chose between two priorities.
 The customer of a product we support are expected the release of a new feauture.
 On the infrastucture platform side, there was a bug that needed to be fixed and released.